sandipv89/android-dialog-library/README.md

-# android-dialog-library
+# android-multiitem-select-dialog
-Android item list dialog
+Android multiitem select dialog
 ===================
 Alert dialog for Android, select single item or multiple items as per your requirements.